OpenTTD/OpenTTD/readme.txt

 for english.txt in the lang subdirectory, which is where your language file should also be.

-That's all!
+That is all!
 You should now be able to select the language in the game options.

 9.0) Troubleshooting
 ---- ---------------
-To see all startup options available to you, start OpenTTD with the "./openttd -h" option.
+To see all startup options available to you, start OpenTTD with the './openttd -h' option.
 This might help you tweak some of the settings.

-If the game is acting strange and you feel adventurous you can try the "-d [[<name>]=[<level>]" flag, where the higher levels will give you more debugging output.
-The "name" variable can help you to display only some type of debugging messages.
+If the game is acting strange and you feel adventurous you can try the '-d [[<name>=]<level>]' flag, where the higher levels will give you more debugging output.
+The 'name' variable can help you to display only some type of debugging messages.
 This is mostly undocumented so best is to look in the source code file debug.c for the various debugging types.
 For more information look at http://wiki.openttd.org/index.php/Command_line.